NOTICE OF HEARING FOR AREA PLAN COMMISSION 3/13/2020

-Notice is hereby given that the AREA PLAN COMMISSION will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 2nd day of April, 2020, for the purpose of reviewing and hearing comment on the request of City of Bluffton, 128 E. Market St., Bluffton, IN 46714 for the purpose of a General Development Plan.
+Notice is hereby given that the AREA PLAN COMMISSION will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 2nd day of April, 2020, for the purpose of reviewing and hearing comment on the request of RTT Investments LLC, 9138 Bluffton Rd., Fort Wayne, IN 46809 for the purpose of a General Development Plan.

-Brief Legal: The subject property is described as 6.04 acres SE/4 9-26N-12E in Harrison Township of Wells County.
+Brief Legal: The subject property is described as 16.63 acres SE/4 21-27N-12E in Lancaster Township of Wells County.

 Dated this 13th day of March, 2020